RGANJAM-786/K8s/Taints-tolerations-nodeSelector.md

 Q7.
 A pod is scheduled on a node, but later that node doesn’t meet your required conditions anymore (e.g., label changed).
 What happens?

 👉 Answer: Kubernetes doesn’t reschedule automatically in this case.
 Node affinity is only checked at scheduling time, not continuously.
 If conditions change later, the pod will keep running unless manually rescheduled.

+# "In my projects, I mostly used the following Kubernetes Pod Scheduling techniques:

+Resource Requests & Limits –
+I always define CPU and memory requests so that the scheduler knows where to place the pod.
+This avoids resource contention and ensures that critical apps always get enough resources.

+NodeSelector (basic scheduling) –
+I used this for simple use cases, like running logging agents only on worker nodes with a specific label, e.g., node-role=infra.

+Node Affinity / Anti-Affinity (advanced scheduling) – I used this when I needed more flexibility.

+Example: Ensuring DB pods always run on SSD-backed nodes (nodeAffinity).

+Example: Making sure two replicas of the same app don’t land on the same node (podAntiAffinity).

+Taints & Tolerations –
+I used taints to isolate workloads.
+For example, I tainted GPU nodes so only GPU workloads (with tolerations) could be scheduled there.
+This helped prevent accidental scheduling of normal apps on expensive GPU nodes.

+PodDisruptionBudgets (PDBs) –
+While not directly a scheduling tool, I used PDBs to control how many pods can be taken down during node maintenance or upgrades, ensuring high availability.

+✨ Why these techniques?
+Because in real-world projects, these cover 95% of scheduling needs.
+The default scheduler is smart enough when combined with:

+Resource requests

+Affinity rules

+Taints/tolerations

+I didn’t need to write a custom scheduler, since these built-in techniques were sufficient to achieve reliability, cost efficiency, and workload separation."